mcknn/Portfolio/README.md

 # Dev
 *This is a mix of directed and independent projects, and no where close to comprehensive.
 Of course, most of the complete compilable code was for coursework.
 But I'm most proud of the side projects that I haven't yet had time (there's never enough time) to finish.*

-A [webapp](https://github.com/mcknn/exp) in Django that I did as a team project.
+A [webapp](https://github.com/mcknn/exp) in Django that I did with a small team.
 Because of time constraints I ended up writing ~3/4 of this, and I think we all learned a lot.
 It's an expense tracking app, with three user types, and I used plotly for a graph of historical data, a fitted curve, and a prediction (the latter I did not implement single-handedly).

+Ever wonder what your local climate will look like in a few decades?
+Me too.
+So I'm working on a webapp that predicts several climate variables for any county or state in the US (+Alaska) as well as their 1st & 2nd derivatives.
+One piece of this is a database, and that's done, [here](https://github.com/mcknn/nclimdiv-monthly) is the code to build it (be warned, it takes quite a while).

 Here's a [little C++ project](https://repl.it/@mcknn/KnightMove#main.cpp) I did for algorithms & data structures way back when.
 It's about chess!